qjon/angular2-tree/README.md

       ]
     })

-You need also init translations module, because Tree needs it to translate all labels.
+You need also init translations and animations module, because Tree needs it to translate all labels and animate expanding and collapsing.

     @NgModule({
       declarations: [